ImageMagick/Usage-Markdown/quantize/index.md

 And finally can "`-threshold`" all or specific color channels of the image, essentially making each color channel purely Boolean or on/off.
 That is each color channel can be given a value of zero or MaxRGB (IM 'Q' level dependant).
 This however only produces a minimal set of about about 8 colors.
 A very limited color set.

-Thresholding is also equivelent to a "`-posterize`" level '1' which picks 2 colors.
+Thresholding is also equivalent to a "`-posterize`" level '1' which picks 2 colors.

 #### Applying a Color Set